conceptcartography/conceptcartography/docs/concepts/unwarranted-exclusion.md

 ## 📖 Definitions

 > "An unwarranted epistemic exclusion occurs when a knower (or group of knowers) is (are) unjustly kept out of knowledge exchanges relevant to understanding their social experience.
-Unjust epistemic exclusions mark instances of epistemic injustice" ([Goldstein, 2022, p.
-1862])
+Unjust epistemic exclusions mark instances of epistemic injustice" (Goldstein, 2022, p.
+1862)

 ## 💡 Examples

-- **2022** — "Hermeneutical marginalization is an unwarranted epistemic exclusion.
+- "Hermeneutical marginalization is an unwarranted epistemic exclusion.
 It occurs, in part, from beliefs on structural identity prejudice" (Goldstein 2022: 1864)

 ## 🔗 Relations